About Our School

 At Lower Farm Primary your child will receive teaching in English, Maths and all subjects of the National Curriculum.
 Your child will have access to the latest educational technology, in a modern and well maintained environment.
 Wider opportunities music is taught throughout the school and parents and friends are regularly invited in to concerts to showcase their learning.
 The school has a large Performing Arts Hall which is used for many school and community events.
 For example, our annual whole school productions which involve all of our children.
 Pupils across the whole school also benefit from and enjoy learning French.

 The behaviour of our children is extremely good.
-Our Behaviour Policy is underpinned by our School Values; Tolerance, Happiness, Reflection, Friendship, Honesty, Co-operation, and our overarching value – Respect.
+Our Restorative Approach to Behaviour Policy is underpinned by our School Values; Tolerance, Happiness, Reflection, Friendship, Honesty, Co-operation, and our overarching value – Respect.
 Pupils are encouraged to take responsibility for the leadership of their school through involvement in our School Council and Eco Council.
 Pupils have been instrumental in many of the exciting new initiatives at our school.
-Older pupils take on responsibilities as Prefects, Sports Leaders and Team Captains supporting younger pupils and role modelling our school values.
+Older pupils take on responsibilities as Prefects and Sports Leaders - supporting younger pupils and role modelling our school values.
 Digital Leaders also encourage online safety by educating their younger peers through lessons and assemblies.

 To accomplish the best results for your child, I firmly believe home and school must work in partnership.
 Parents are always welcome in our school at a mutually convenient time, to discuss issues relevant to your child’s progress and well-being.
-We hold regular parents’ evenings and have Pupil Planners and Home/School link books to encourage dialogue between home and school and to share information.
+We hold regular parents’ evenings and parents have access to our Dojo app to encourage dialogue between home and school and to share information.
 Parents are invited into school to see their children receive special awards achieved in or out of school.
 Parents also have the opportunity to watch children take part in class assemblies.
-Our Care, Guidance and Support Manager is also available to discuss matters with parents and provide further support.
+Our Nurture & Wellbeing Leader & Pastoral Mentor are also available to discuss matters with parents and provide further support.

-I hope you find the new website/prospectus useful.
+I hope you find our website and prospectus useful.
 Our aim is that it will provide parents and the wider community with information about our wonderful school and that it will instil a sense of pride in pupils as they reflect on our school.
 I look forward to welcoming new families to our continually improving school community.